History of Nursing at St. Luke's Hospital

 (Click photo to enlarge.)

-On announcing the closing, Mr. Davidson said: ..."Since its founding in 1888... the school of nursing has meant quality nursing. ...We believe the reputation of our school to be unmatched and our graduates have continued to bring honor to the school and to the hospital center to the present day.
+the school and to the hospital center to the present day.
 For all of us the decision has been a traumatic experience, but charged as we are with making difficult choices, we had no real option.
-The future of nursing education is in the broader educational environment of the colleges and universities.
-We support that view."
+The future of nursing education is in the

 Graduation of the last class of St. Luke's nurses was held in the Cathedral of St. John the Divine on Friday, April 19, 1974.
-The ceremony, for which the 51 graduating seniors wore the student dress uniform, was witnessed by over 350 alumnae.
+The ceremony, for which the 51 graduating seniors wore the student dress uniform, was witnessed by over

 During its 80-plus years of existence, more than 4000 alumnae wore the St. Luke's graduate cap and pin.